 Secondly, you need to get an under-tank heater.
 Tape this to a third of the area at the bottom of the enclosure.
 Never use a basking rock.
 A heat lamp can also be used as a supplement if the heat map is unable to heat the enclosure adequately.
 The recommended heat mat is the Fluker’s Heat Mat.
 We recommend the Fluker’s Ceramic Heat Emitter if you plan on getting a heat lamp for the enclosure.

 Thirdly, regulate the temperature.
-During the day, the warm end should have a temperature of 90 °F (32 °C), while the cool side has a temperature of around 80 °F (27 °C). during the night, the temperature of both the cool and warm side needs to be 80 °F (27 °C).
-You can use a thermostat such as the Century Digital Heat Mat Thermostat Controller to regulate the temperature.
+During the day, the warm end should have a temperature of 90 °F (32 °C), while the cool side has a temperature of around 80 °F (27 °C).
+During the night, the temperature of both the cool and warm side needs to be 80 °F (27 °C).
+You can use a thermostat such as the INKBIRD ITC-308 to regulate the temperature.
+See our thermostat review for more.

 Lastly, the leos need a day-night cycle.
 You need to acquire normal fluorescent light to light up the enclosure for 12 hours each day if the enclosure doesn’t have access to sunlight.